 When it comes to hurricane predictions, most Florida residents have learned to take them with a grain of salt.
-Even with the newest meteorological science developments, there is still a lot of guesswork involved in predicting hurricanes.
+Even with the newest meteorological science developments, there is still a lot of guesswork in predicting hurricanes.
 Those who have lived in Florida for many years likely remember examples of storms that changed course significantly over the weeks leads up to landfall.
 And, in some cases, times where the storms made drastic course changes the day it was due for landfall.
-Knowing this, many might ask, how accurate are hurricane predictions?
+Knowing this, many might ask, how accurate are hurricane season predictions?

 How Do Hurricane Predictions Work?

 When you wonder about hurricane prediction accuracy, it helps to understand how predictions work.
 Looking at the previous hurricane season, scientists use a statistical tool called the Poisson equation, which allows them to make baseline predictions for the current hurricane season.
 Building off this, predicting tropical storm activity is accomplished as much as a week ahead of landfall by using two separate models: United States Navy Operational Global Atmospheric Predictions System (NOGAPS), and the United Kingdom Meteorological Office’s global model.

 Using these models and comparing them to previous hurricanes on a similar path, they can get a feel for where storms will head.
 To help with this, they also leverage specialty computer software designed to assist in model predictions.
 With this together, it provided a model and predicted the path the storm might follow.